SouthernMethodistUniversity/hpc_docs/docs/access.md

 :::{note}
 These instructions assume you are using an OpenSSH client.
-This is the default on Mac and Linux systems.
+This is the default on Mac and Linux terminals.
 On Windows systems, WSL is OpenSSH based.
 :::

 You can use forwarding to utilize some HPC resources from your own computer